Pediatrics Allergy and Immunology Fellowship Program

 Adult Allergy Continuity Clinic: The major objective of this clinic is to provide experience with the diagnosis and management of adult allergic and asthmatic problems.
 This experience is obtained one-half day per week for 6 months in the first year and 12 months in the second year, thus providing a thorough cross-training experience in adult allergic and asthmatic diseases.
 Fellows will gain expertise in problems commonly encountered in older allergy/immunology patients, such as aspirin exacerbated respiratory disease, chronic urticaria, vocal cord dysfunction, and hymenoptera allergy.

 Immunodeficiency Clinic: Exposure and familiarization with all aspects of primary and secondary immunodeficiency as well as the use and interpretation of clinical immunologic laboratory testing are the major objectives of this clinic.
 During this clinic, Fellows develop expertise in the long-term management of patients with immunodeficiency and immune-mediated diseases.
 Fellows also acquire experience with the administration and complications of therapeutic modalitiesin treating these diseases, such as intravenous gamma globulin (IVIG).
+Fellows participate in this one-half day per week clinic for both years of their fellowship.

-Atopic Dermatitis, Pediatric Rheumatology, and ENT clinics:
+Pediatric Rheumatology, and ENT clinics:

 Familiarization with these related specialty disciplines that may have an allergic or immunologic etiology can be obtained on an elective basis in the second year.